Genez-io/genezio-documentation/docs/features/databases.md

 # Databases

 <head>
-  <title>Databases | Genezio Documentation</title>
+  <title>Databases | DeployApps Documentation</title>
 </head>
 Databases enable you to store and manage data in a structured way.
 They are a fundamental part of most applications and are used to store information such as user data, application data, logs, and more.

-Genezio offers on demand databases that are provisioned through our partners.
+DeployApps offers on demand databases that are provisioned through our partners.
 This means that you can create a database in a few seconds without having to worry about the infrastructure, scalability or maintenance of it.

 ## Supported Databases